India: Merger Control

 The CCI held in the Vedanta restructuring case that, where a proposed combination comprises a series of interlinked or interdependent transactions, some of which may be ordinarily exempt and others notifiable, a single composite filing including the exempt transactions must be made by the parties.
 This position has been confirmed by the CCI in Thomas Cook/Sterling (C-2014/02/153), where the CCI imposed a penalty of 10 million rupees on Thomas Cook for completing market purchases of Sterling’s shares on the stock exchange pending CCI approval of the notifiable transaction, despite the fact that the target exemption could have been available for the market purchases in question.

 The CCI also seeks to capture the ‘innovative structuring’ of transactions designed to avoid notifications to the CCI.
 The Regulations provide that a notification requirement must be assessed with respect to the ‘substance of the transaction’ and that any structure of a transaction, which has the effect of avoiding a filing requirement, will be disregarded by the CCI.
 The scope of this anti-avoidance provision is very unclear and it remains to be seen how the CCI will assume jurisdiction over transactions which, strictly speaking, do not trigger a notification obligation.
 However, parties will now have to ensure that transaction structures are not devised in a manner that has the ‘effect’ of avoiding a filing requirement, even where such an effect is not intended.

 The Competition Act prescribes that the notifying party (or parties) must file a notification with the CCI within 30 calendar days of either:

 - the final approval of the proposal of merger or amalgamation by the board of directors of the enterprises concerned; or

-- the execution of any agreement or other document for acquisition of shares, voting rights, assets or control.
+- the execution of any agreement or other document for the acquisition of shares, voting rights, assets or control.

 Failure to file